desmos-labs/docs/versioned_docs/version-mainnet/03-fullnode/02-setup.md

 ## 3. Get the genesis file

 To connect to an existing network, or start a new one, a genesis file is required.
 The file contains all the settings telling how the genesis block of the network should look like.
-To connect to the `desmos-mainnet-1`, you will need the corresponding genesis file.
+To connect to the `desmos-mainnet`, you will need the corresponding genesis file.
 Visit the [mainnet repo](https://github.com/desmos-labs/mainnet) and download the correct genesis file by running the following command.